Theresa Ivancik: Professional

-In 2017, Ivancik placed 2nd at her pro-debut at the 2017 IFBB Norfolk Pro contest.
-This qualified her for her first Rising Phoenix World Championships in 2017, placing 16th.
-In 2019, she won her first IFBB Pro League show at the 2019 IFBB Norfolk Pro, which qualified her for the 2019 IFBB Rising Phoenix World Championships, where she placed 6th and got 5th in the best poser award category.
-In 2020, she won 1st place and the best poser award at the 2020 IFBB Chicago Pro, which qualified her for the 2020 IFBB Ms. Olympia.
-She got invited to the 2020 IFBB Rising Phoenix World Championships and placed 7th and won the best poser award.
-She attended her first Ms. Olympia in 2020, where she placed 14th.
-In 2022, she placed 1st at the IFBB Indy Pro, which qualified her for the 2022 IFBB Ms. Olympia, where she placed 7th.
+In 2017, Ivancik placed second at her pro-debut at the 2017 IFBB Norfolk Pro contest.
+This qualified her for her first Rising Phoenix World Championships in 2017, placing sixteenth.
+In 2019, she won her first IFBB Pro League show at the 2019 IFBB Norfolk Pro, which qualified her for the 2019 IFBB Rising Phoenix World Championships, where she placed sixth and got fifth in the best poser award category.
+In 2020, she won first place and the best poser award at the 2020 IFBB Chicago Pro, which qualified her for the 2020 IFBB Ms. Olympia.
+She was invited to the 2020 IFBB Rising Phoenix World Championships and placed seventh and won the best poser award.
+She attended her first Ms. Olympia in 2020, where she placed fourteenth.
+In 2022, she placed 1st at the IFBB Indy Pro, which qualified her for the 2022 IFBB Ms. Olympia, where she placed seventh.
 Her current coach is professional bodybuilder Branden Ray.
 She is currently working on a documentary film about women's bodybuilding called Beyond Bodybuilding.